-Currently, there is no sewer service or sewer lines within the Sand and Whooping Island creeks TMDL watershed (SCDHEC 2023).
+Currently, there is no sewer service or sewer lines within Russel Creek TMDL watershed (SCDHEC 2023).
 Therefore, these are not considered as sources of bacteria impairments.

 3.2.5 Failing Septic Systems

 When installed and maintained properly, septic systems are safe, long-term options for treating wastewater and preserving valuable water resources.
 Regulations stipulate that permits for new septic tanks will not be issued when a wastewater treatment facility/public sewer line is accessible for connection.